NeNeppie/AvantGarde/README.md

 ### How does Fashion Report work?

 Each week, a unique theme is presented along with hints for specific slots.
 These hints are not unique to the theme, and may appear across many different weeks.
 The goal is to reach a minimum of 80 out of 100 points.
-Points are calculated based on a number of factors:
+Below is a somewhat-deep dive into how score is calculated:

--   You are awarded points for every piece of gear you have equipped, regardless of hint slots or accuracy.
-As such, the "base" score when being judged is 68.
+- You are awarded a "base" of 10 points for every piece of gear you have equipped.
+Accessories award 8 points instead.
--   For every hint on the right side of equipment (accessories), the base score goes up by 2.
--   Getting a gold medal for a hint on the left side of equipment awards 8 points. a hint on the right side awards 6 points.
--   For dye requirements, matching the general color of a dye for a slot awards 1 points. matching the exact color (say, Jet Black) awards 2 points.
+- If a particular slot has a hint attached to it, the base points earned drop down to 2.
+Thus, by simply filling all slots (except for the offhand slot) the minimum possible score is 68.
+- Points can be gained either by choosing the correct item for the hint or the correct dye for the slot.
+- On slots with a hint attached, earning points upgrades the stamp/medal.
+Correct items grant 8/6 points (left vs right side of equipment) and will display a gold medal near them.
+- Rarely, particular items may award a bonus point, for a total of 9/7 points.
+- Lastly, for each slot, choosing the correct shade of a dye grants a point (determined by the icon of the dye item. as of 7.5 the logic still applies but is not visible).
+Choosing the exact dye grants 2 points.

 It's worth noting that dyes are tied to the weekly theme, and thus cannot be predetermined.
-The plugin only cares about gear, and will not display any information about dyes.
+The plugin *currently* only cares about gear, and will not display any information about valid dyes.

 ## Contributing